Brownfield Land Register

 Part 1 will include all sites which meet the definition of previously developed land and

-Part 2 allows us select sites from Part 1 and grant Permission in Principle (PIP) for housing-led development, after undertaking necessary requirements for publicity, notification and consultation.
+Part 2 allows us to select sites from Part 1 and grant Permission in Principle (PIP) for housing-led development, after undertaking necessary requirements for publicity, notification and consultation.
 A PIP establishes the fundamental principle for development of a site in terms of its use and the approximate number of homes that the site can reasonably accommodate.
 A PIP is similar to an 'outline' planning permission.
 A technical details consent is required in order for the site to be developed.

 The Government has published guidance to assist with the preparation and publishing of Brownfield Land Registers and information on Permission in Principle